Nemo III 8-Day Itinerary

 Day 4: Garrapatero Beach / Cerro Crocker

 Head down to sea level from camp to begin the day with a short walk to Garrapatero Beach.
 The diverse flora is fascinating: 20-foot-tall cactus line the path, while near the beach we find poison apple trees and mangroves.
 A variety of wildlife resides here, including marine iguanas, blue-footed boobies, frigatebirds, pelicans, flamingos and many other bird species.
 Marine life is equally vibrant, and snorkeling in the protected bay may reveal reef and pelagic fish, sea turtles and rays.
 Returning to higher elevations, walk near Cerro Crocker this afternoon, where the trail overlooks extinct volcanoes and dense vegetation from Scalesia and Miconia to fern-sedge zones.
 Look for plentiful birds including the vermilion flycatcher, paint-billed crake and elusive Galapagos rail.
+Or, if conditions are favorable, we may choose to explore Cerro Mesa and Santa Cruz’s largest crater.
 Back at Tortoise Camp, dinner is served, followed by time to relax by the fire and survey the canopy of bright stars, if skies are clear.

 Day 5: Tortuga Bay / Puerto Ayora—Embark Nemo III